ubc/compair/README.md

 --------
 The database connection parameters can be configured in settings.py.
 When running the application, any missing tables are automatically created.
-For any updates to the database model SQLAlchemy Migrate scripts are used. ([detailed information](https://sqlalchemy-migrate.readthedocs.org/en/v0.7.2/versioning.html))
+For any updates to the database model SQLAlchemy Alembic scripts are used. ([detailed information](http://alembic.readthedocs.org/en/latest/))

-###Setting up SQLALchemy Migrate
+###Setting up Alembic
-* Create a repository: `migrate create acjDB "acj"`
-* Link the repository to the database: `python acjDB/manage.py version_control <db_connection_parameter>`
-* Create a link to execute commands on the repository: `migrate manage manage.py --repository=acjDB --url=<db_connection_parameter>`
+* Setup the environment: `alembic init alembic`
+* Set the "sqlalchemy.url" in alembic.ini

 ###Updating the databse schema
-* When the application gets updated simply run: `python manage.py upgrade`
+* When the application gets updated simply run: `alembic upgrade head`